Grant Seekers

 Important Dates for Community Grants

-- Applications are due in late March
+- Applications are due the fourth Monday of March

 - Applicants will be notified of funding decisions by early October